-Just as a diversified investment portfolio can reduce your risk of capital losses by spreading it across different asset categories, diversifying the sources of your income can reduce the chance that any one event or downturn in any one sector can severely impact upon your lifestyle and financial position.
+Just as a diversified investment portfolio can reduce your risk of capital losses by spreading it across different asset categories, diversifying the sources of your income (income diversity)can reduce the chance that any one event or downturn in any one sector can severely impact upon your lifestyle and financial position.

 Having a range of active and passive income sources minimises the reliance on any one employer, client or investment.
 Here, active income refers to income received from performing a service and includes wages, commissions and income from businesses in which you materially participate.
 Examples of passive income include rent generated by an investment property, or dividends received, or interest earned.

 Because earning active income requires a consistent application of time and energy, finding reliable sources of passive income becomes increasingly important as we age and transition towards retirement.

 Long-term investments such as rental properties can be a good way of generating consistent passive income streams.
 However, when it comes to finding passive income sources that are also liquid, today’s low-yield environment is making things increasingly difficult for investors.